Bartlesville Radio » News » Victim Fatal Shooting ID'd

 The Bartlesville Police Department responded to a shooting that had taken place at 3:42 am on Wednesday in the 1400 Block of Southwest Santa Fe (Brookhaven Apartments).
 Once officers arrived on scene they located the body of Codie Edward King inside of an apartment.

-According to bartlesville Police Capt Andrew Ward, BPD is looking for two people of interest in an alleged shooting that took place early Wednesday morning.
+According to Bartlesville Police Capt Andrew Ward, BPD is looking for three people of interest in an alleged shooting that took place early Wednesday morning: Joshua Brown AKA “Breezy,” Amber King and Colton Patch Tallchief.
+If anyone has information they are asked to contact our dispatch center at (918) 338-4001.

 « Back to News